Tinashe40/Microservices--Java--Property_Management/api-gateway/README.md

 ## Routing

 The API Gateway routes requests to the downstream services based on the request path.
+The routes are configured in the `GatewayConfig` class.

 | Path Pattern                                       | Service Routed To  |
 |----------------------------------------------------|--------------------|